We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal data.

 You expressly agree to such transfers of personal information.

-We will store all the personal information you provide on secure (password and firewall protected) servers.
+We will store all the personal data you provide on secure (password and firewall protected) servers.

 You are responsible for keeping your password and other login details confidential.
 We will not ask you for your password (except when you log in to the website).